QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     # create a named tuple with names `x` and `y` local to the tuple, bound to the RHS `x` and `y`
     (x = x, y = y)

-As you use Julia, you will find that scoping is very natural and that there is no reason to avoid using ``x`` and ``y`` in both places
+As you use Julia, you will find that scoping is very natural and that there is no reason to avoid using ``x`` and ``y`` in both places.

 In fact, it frequently leads to clear code closer to the math when you don't need to specify intermediaries.